 On November 6, 2018, Rui Hachimura opened the regular season by scoring 33 points in a 120–79 win over Idaho State.

-On November 21, 2018, Rui Hachimura recorded 20 points, 7 rebounds, and 5 assists to help upset No. 1-ranked Duke in the Maui Invitational finals, subsequently, he was named most valuable player of the tournament.
+On November 21, 2018, Rui Hachimura recorded 20 points, 7 rebounds, and 5 assists to help upset No. 1-ranked Duke in the Maui Invitational finals and was named most valuable player of the tournament.

 On April 15, 2019, Rui Hachimura announced that he would forgo his final year of eligibility and declared for the 2019 NBA draft.

 In December 2019, Rui Hachimura and Yuta Watanabe of the Memphis Grizzlies became the first pair of Japanese players to face each other in the NBA.
-Hachimura also suffered a groin injury against the Detroit Pistons and had surgery, missing several games.
+Rui Hachimura also suffered a groin injury against the Detroit Pistons on December 16 and had surgery and missed several games.

-In 2019, Rui Hachimura was selected the WCC Player of the Year, leading Gonzaga in scoring (19.7 points per game) during the 2018–19 season and also averaging 6.5 rebounds a contest.
+In 2019, Rui Hachimura was selected the WCC Player of the Year and led Gonzaga in scoring with 19.7 points per game.

 On February 19, 2020, Bleacher Report named Rui Hachimura the worst defensive power forward in the NBA.